ifndefJOSH/nodesynth/doc/Architecture.md

 **Memory is exposed** between streams, so as much as OOP abstraction is *nice*, we're not doing it 100%

+## Decided questions

+- Datastreams are stored in nodes in a `std::map` by name.
+This allows, in the eventual declarative language, to have us connect nodes by port name.
+This is in stark contrast to my previous method (see my *messy* commit history) where it was a bunch of `void**` pointers to buffers of different types.
+Now, we use `std::shared_ptr<DataStream>` for memory management.

 ## Undecided questions

 - Since MIDI channels are going to be separate buffers, (`N` buffers for `N` input nodes), should there be an auto-cast to single-channel audio?
 Or should there be a "channel compress" node that takes MIDI-separated audio and compresses it to monaural audio?